nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_flashwithos.md

 If you are having problems with the flashing process follow the troubleshooting instructions given by the web flasher or check out the [Web Flasher OS-Specific Issues](https://docs.getchip.com/chip.html#web-flasher-os-specific-issues) troubleshooting section.

+## Examples

+You can select an OS by flashing one of our examples using the web flasher [flash.getchip.com/pro](http://flash.getchip.com/pro) in Chrome or Chromium browser.
+Before you go to the web flasher however, there is a method to flashing the C.H.I.P.
+Pro to know and get in the habit of.
+This process is explained below and is also illustrated on the flasher page.

 #### Blinkenlights